@zebec-network/stellar-payroll-sdk

 Sets the protocol-wide fee configuration.
 The wallet's public key must match admin.

-params: SetFeeConfigParams— recipient, withdraw account, platform/base/stream-token fees (percent), and fee tiers.
+params: SetFeeConfigParams— recipient, withdraw account, platform/base/stream-token fees (percent), fee tiers, and whether XLM is accepted as a fee token.

 whitelistTokens(admin, tokens, options?): Promise<TransactionPayload>